Five careers you can do with a degree in Sport

-Studying a degree in sport will open you up to a world of exciting career opportunities – such as working with professional athletes and clubs that might lead to being involved in major sporting events, such as the Olympics and Commonwealth Games.
+Studying a degree in sport will open you up to a world of exciting career opportunities, including work with professional athletes and clubs that might lead to being involved in major sporting events, such as the Olympics and Commonwealth Games.

 Other careers in sport could include fitness instructing, coaching, or joining the armed services/police force/fire brigade.